hbs-rcs/hbsgrid-docs/docs/userguide/commandline.md

 ## Resource requirements

+!!! info inline end Please keep in mind that **the system reserves the
+    resources you select**, e.g., CPUs used by your job become unavailable for other users. **Request only 1 CPU** unless you know that you are using code or libraries that were written to run in parallel.
+Specific memory requirements depend on the nature of the job, but as a rough guide **we recommend requesting RAM 4-10 times the size of your data**.
+For example, if you have a 6 Gb .csv file you may wish to request 24GB of memory or so.

 The `bsub` command allows you to specify *RAM* and *CPU* requirements for your job via the `-M` and `-n` arguments.
 For example, you can run a python job with 50 GB of RAM and 4 CPUs with